On the rate and on the gravitational wave emission of short and long GRBs: Introduction

-In our recent works \citep[see][and references therein]{2016ApJ...832..136R} we have {introduced a new scenario in which all GRBs, namely both long and short, originate from} merging and/or accreting binary systems, each composed by a different combination of carbon-oxygen cores (CO$_{\rm core}$), NSs, black holes (BHs) and white dwarfs (WDs).
-For each system the initial state and the final state are respectively here referred to as ``\emph{in-state}'' and ``\emph{out-state}''. {So we have opened an ample new scenario for the role of GWs both as sources and as a determining factor in the coalescence process of the progenitors.}
+In our recent works \citep[see][and references therein]{2016ApJ...832..136R} we have introduced a new {classification} in which all GRBs, namely both long and short, originate from merging and/or accreting binary systems, each composed by a different combination of carbon-oxygen cores (CO$_{\rm core}$), NSs, black holes (BHs) and white dwarfs (WDs).
+For each system the initial state and the final state are respectively here referred to as ``\emph{in-state}'' and ``\emph{out-state}''. {This opens an ample new scenario for the role of GWs both as detectable sources and as a determining factor in the coalescence process of the GRB progenitors.}